 Another symptom that may occur shortly after your procedure is temporary blurred vision and sensitivity to light.
 Even though this is a common side-effect after eyelid surgery, it is essential to have someone drive you home after you leave our facility.
 Even if your eyesight seems okay, it is best to let the eyes rest and not undertake any actions that require you to focus your eyes.

 To promote the recovery, it is advised to avoid any activities that may dry out the eyes for the first week of the procedure.
 Such activities may include reading, watching TV, wearing contact lenses and using a computer or laptop.
 To reduce any swelling during this time, it is recommended to keep the head elevated.
 This can be done by sleeping on an extra pillow at night.

 Wearing dark sunglasses up to two weeks after the procedure is also recommended.
 Using sunglasses will protect your eyes against irritation from sunlight and wind.
 Patients must also remember that the eyes may feel a little tired during the first few weeks; this phenomenon is a normal part of the recovery process and will dissipate as your eyes are starting to heal.

 Can I Get Eyelid Skin Surgery If I Have Dry Eyes?

 A problem such as eye dryness does not have to prevent you from getting blepharoplasty surgery or other day surgery procedures such as the browlift.
-However, you will have to report such problems to your cosmetic surgeon before the procedure starts.
-By doing so, the cosmetic surgeon can adjust the treatment and post-operative medications to fit your needs.
+However, you will have to report such problems to your cosmetic surgery before the procedure starts.
+By doing so, the cosmetic surgery can adjust the treatment and post-operative medications to fit your needs.